 Introduction

-Itching for Diablo or World of Warcraft on the go?
+Itching for some Diablo or World of Warcraft on the go?
 You could use an automated tool and be done in seconds, but half the "fun" of Linux-based systems is figuring out how to make things work, right?

 Adding Windows-based launchers to the Steam Deck isn't too difficult thanks to Proton; in most cases, the process only involves a little bit of fiddling and a few settings to configure.